No passwords, No popups, No AI, No cost:

 Finish/sealer for intentionally-rusted structural steel

 I am an architect-builder designing and building a house in the Utah mountains (a high and dry climate where buildings sustain low to moderate weathering but intense ultraviolet exposure).
 As an intentional feature of the design I intend to let the exposed parts of the steel structure and the steel windows and doors rust, but of course not to the point where they lose strength.
 What would one of the experts recommend to stop and seal the rust?
-I rubbed some linseed oil [affil links] on a lightly-rusted steel sample , and it looks great, but I don't know how long it will stand up to the conditions on site.
+I rubbed some boiled linseed oil this on eBay or Amazon [affil links] on a lightly-rusted steel sample , and it looks great, but I don't know how long it will stand up to the conditions on site.
 We can live with periodic maintenance, but we want the finish material to be as durable, transparent, and protective as possible without discoloring the rust.

 John V. Lewis